 A white-label partner at $400/account costs you $2,000/month for those same 5 accounts.
 Your margin: $5,500/month.
 Nearly 10x the margin of the hire scenario.

-But the real killer is what happens when you drop from 5 accounts to 3 (and you will at some point - everyone does).
-With a hire, your costs stay at $6,917.
-With a partner, they drop to $1,200.
+The real killer is that bottom row.
+When you drop from 5 accounts to 3 (and you will at some point, everyone does), a hire keeps costing you $6,917.
+A partner drops to $1,200.
 That flexibility is not a nice-to-have.
 It is the difference between a bad quarter and a crisis.

 The break-even point for hiring typically lands around 12-15 stable accounts.
 Below that number, you are paying for capacity you do not need.
 One of our agency partners ran the numbers both ways before we started working together.
 His exact words: "I would have lost $34,000 last year if I had hired instead of partnering."
 He had 6 accounts at the time.